stat133-sp19/hw-stat133-Kenan-Jiang/workout01/report/workout01-Kenan-Jiang.md

     ## 4 Stephen Curry   1250   584     0.467
     ## 5 Draymond Green   578   245     0.424

-The table above shows that, in general, Durant had the highest shooting accurancy in 2016 season.
-Surprisingly, Curry's shooting accurancy only ranked the forth among the accurancy of the five players.
+The table above shows that, in general, Durant had the highest shooting accuracy in 2016 season.
+Surprisingly, Curry's shooting accuracy only ranked the fourth among the accuracy of the five players.
 How did this happen?
 Let's take a deep thought.

 Discussion
 ----------

-Just now, the Effective Shooting % by Players table throws us an interesting problem: *Why did Curry have such low accurancy?* Personally, I think the reason might be related to the buiness side of NBA games.
+Just now, the Effective Shooting % by Players table throws us an interesting problem: *Why did Curry have such low accuracy?* Personally, I think the reason might be related to the business side of NBA games.
 People pays to watch their favorite players to play on court.
 Curry, a huge star, must have lots of fans coming to the game for him.
-Then, to please those fans, Curry might be assigned to have more time on the court and have more time to controll the ball.
+Then, to please those fans, Curry might be assigned to have more time on the court and have more time to control the ball.
 This would lead to making some risky shots during the game.
-Durant, Iguodala, Curry and others are all great players, but when Curry has to make some uncessary shots, his accuaaracy would get lower for sure.
+Durant, Iguodala, Curry and others are all great players, but when Curry has to make some unnecessary shots, his accuracy would get lower for sure.

 Conclusion
 ----------

 In this project, I visuilazed the the shooting location of five GSW, and preceived the shooting accurancy of each player.
 Due to the different position they play, each players have different shooting pattern. **It is important to realize that all the players are important to the game.
-Working together, they keep on creating those breath-taking momnets in NBA history.**
+Working together, they keep on creating those breath-taking moments in NBA history.**